Sei Shōnagon: Writing

 Shōnagon was regarded by contemporary courtiers as having an excellent memory.
 Her writing includes many reminiscences of events at court, often including precise details such as the clothes people wore, despite being written down several years after the events took place.
 She was also known to be especially adept at recalling and quoting a classic poem to suit the occasion, even by the standards of a court in which knowledge of the poetry canon was considered an essential skill.

 The entries in The Pillow Book on rhetoric include advice and opinions on conversation, preaching, and letter writing.
 Shōnagon advocates pure language and rigorous use of formalities in the sections of advice on conversation, but also offers vignettes showing witty repartee and sociable give-and-take among the empress's ladies and between ladies and gentlemen.
 Shōnagon also touches upon the topic of preaching; priests who preach should be handsome and well trained in elocution, with excellent memories, and their audiences should be attentive and polite individuals who do not come to services to flirt and show off.
 She says that one can become distracted and inattentive when the priest is unattractive, but when he is good-looking one remains focused on his face, and as such better experiences the holiness of his sermons.
 Later, she offers detailed information on letter writing, offering prescriptions for paper, calligraphy, accompanying gift and bearer, and appreciation for the value of letters as gifts of love.
 In particular, Shōnagon paid special attention to "morning-after letters".
 In Japanese court society, sex between courtiers was illicit but happened very often.
 A social requirement was that the male send a poem on beautiful paper with a decorative flower or branch to the lady, and that she reply.
 Shōnagon goes in depth about this subject matter in her section called, "Things That Make One Nervous."

 One of her waka is included in the famous anthology Ogura Hyakunin Isshu as No. 62.

 Later years

 There are no details about Shōnagon's life after the year 1017, and very few records of her after the death of the Empress Teishi/Empress Sadako in 1000.
 According to one tradition, she lived out her twilight years in poverty as a Buddhist nun.
 Another tradition has her marrying Fujiwara no Muneyo, the governor of Settsu province, after her court service ended, and having a daughter, Koma no Myobu.
 The Pillow Book is thought to have been finished sometime between 1001 and 1010, while Shōnagon was in retirement.

+Chronology

+This is a chronology of Shōnagon's life.
+Main background events are included.
+Names are given in the Japanese order, family name first.